 Mother’s Day Sentences

 Download these free Mother’s Day sentences.
-You’ll get 6 picture and 2 different writing sheets.
-This activity is great for all level.
+You’ll get 6 pictures and 2 different writing sheets.
+This activity is great for all levels.
 It works well for students who are just beginning to write and for those who are more experienced writers.

 Mother’s Day Bouquet

-Looking for a cute and Mothers Day Craft that gets kids writing?
+Looking for a cute Mothers Day Craft that gets kids writing?
 You will love this easy Mothers Day Bouquet writing activity.
-Children create a bouquets filled with lowers that recall special memories or things that make their mother’s special.
+Children create a bouquet filled with lowers that recall special memories or things that make their mother special.